meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 ### Access Requests

 Any change in role binding always occurs via an **access request**.
 Access requests can be either approved or denied.
 Access requests may be subject to **approval conditions**.
-Operators can configure these conditions to meet a range of organisational and regulatory requirements like e.g. a 4 eyes principle.
+Partners can configure these conditions to meet a range of organisational and regulatory requirements like e.g. a 4 eyes principle.

 Role requests produce an audit trail and may trigger notifications to involved parties.